kedarchandrayan/kedarchandrayan/README.md

 # Hi there, I'm Kedar! 👋

 I'm Kedar, a Senior Director of Engineering at [True Sparrow](https://truesparrow.com/) with 15 years of product development experience.
-My expertise spans from individual contributions to managing teams of all sizes.
+My expertise spans from individual contributions to orchestrating teams of all sizes.
 I'm passionate about contributing to open-source projects, particularly in AI, web3, and security.
 At True Sparrow, we not only bring client ideas to production-quality code but also actively support open-source initiatives.

 ## Notable Projects